 Biden and Saudi crown prince begin crucial meeting with fist bump

-President Biden and Saudi Crown Prince Mohammed bin Salman shared a fist bump Friday upon the president's arrival on Friday, an image the Saudis immediately posted on social media.
+President Biden and Saudi Crown Prince Mohammed bin Salman shared a fist bump Friday upon the president's arrival in the Arab kingdom on Friday, an image the Saudis immediately posted on social media.

 As a candidate, Mr. Biden pledged to make Saudi Arabia a "pariah" globally, after the 2018 murder of Washington Post journalist Jamal Khashoggi in a Saudi consulate in Turkey.
 U.S. intelligence in January 2021 concluded the crown prince approved the operation "to capture or kill" Khashoggi.

+The president raised the matter of Khashoggi during the meeting with the Saudis, he said, adding that that it would be against American values not to do so.

-When a U.S. journalist asked the crown prince, known by his initials MBS, Friday if he would apologize to Khashoggi's family, MBS appeared to smirk slightly, saying nothing.
+When a U.S. journalist asked the crown prince, known by his initials MBS, Friday if he would apologize to Khashoggi's family, MBS appeared to smile slightly, saying nothing.

 Mr. Biden also shook hands Saudi King Salman bin Abdulaziz Al Saud.
 Mr. Biden met with the king in a closed-press gathering along with MBS, then Mr. Biden began a meeting with MBS and other Saudi officials.